valhuber/LogicBankTutorial/README.md

 Background
 ----------
-**Logic Base** can reduce update logic coding (a signficant part of any database app) by 40X, by using spreadsheet-like rules plus Python for extensibility.
-The focus is on **update agility.**
+Use Logic Bank to govern SQLAlchemy update transaction logic - multi-table derivations, constraints, and actions such as sending mail or messages.
+Logic consists of _both:_

+* **Rules - 40X** more concise
+using a spreadsheet-like paradigm, and

+* **Python - control and extensibility,**
+using standard tools and techniques

-Logic Bank is based on SQLAlchemy - it handles `before_flush` events to enforece your rules.
+Logic Bank is based on SQLAlchemy - it handles `before_flush` events to enforce your logic.

 Getting started
 ---------------